Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Experiments

 \subsection{Planning: ALFWorld}

-\textbf{Main Results.} \method consistently outperforms existing baselines, achieving state-of-the-art performance with an overall success rate of 95.52\% on ALFWorld tasks (Table~\ref{tab:alfworld-main}).
+\textbf{Main Results.} \method consistently outperforms existing baselines, achieving state-of-the-art performance with an overall success rate of 96.27\% on ALFWorld tasks (Table~\ref{tab:alfworld-main}).
 This superior performance indicates that \method effectively generates plans to guide the task execution of the black-box model, enhancing its ability to interact with the environment.
-Furthermore, we observe that \method exhibits superior performance compared to both the untuned white-box model (w/o Guidance Optimization) and the white-box models trained with fewer rounds of Intermediate Guidance Optimization (w/o $1^{\text{st}}/2^{\text{nd}}$-round IGO).
-As the number of IGO training rounds increases, \method's performance on ALFWorld correspondingly improves, ultimately raising the success rate from 81.34\% to 95.52\%.
-These results underscore the efficacy of the IGO training employed in \method.
+Furthermore, we observe that \method exhibits superior performance compared to both the untuned white-box model (w/o Guidance Optimization) and the white-box models trained with fewer rounds of Iterative Direct Preference Optimization (w/o $1^{\text{st}}/2^{\text{nd}}$-round IDPO).
+As the number of IDPO training rounds increases, \method's performance on ALFWorld correspondingly improves, ultimately raising the success rate from 81.34\% to 96.27\%.
+These results underscore the efficacy of the IDPO in \method.

 \textbf{Ablation Studies on Sample Efficiency.} Figure~\ref{fig:sample-eff} illustrates the relationship between success rate (\%) and the proportion of training data used to optimize the controller.
 In the ALFWorld environment, \method achieves an accuracy of 94.78\% using only one-quarter of the training data, surpassing the best-performing baseline, AdaPlanner, by 6.7\%.
 This demonstrates the sample efficiency of \method\ in achieving high performance with limited training data.
-This study demonstrates that \method significantly reduces the reliance on high-quality task planning samples and expert trajectories, thereby providing a more resource-efficient solution.
+This study demonstrates that \method significantly reduces the reliance on high-quality task planning samples and expert trajectories, improving the resource efficiency.

-\textbf{Effect of Number of Interaction Turns $M$.} We evaluate the performance of \method\ against the vanilla \texttt{LLaMA3-8B-Instruct} and AdaPlanner on ALFWorld, varying the number of closed-loop iterations $M$ during the inference phase.
-As illustrated in Figure~\ref{fig:closed-loop}, following DPO training, \method achieves an accuracy exceeding 95\% in the open-loop inference setting ($M$=1), significantly surpassing both AdaPlanner and \texttt{LLaMA3-8B-Instruct}.
+As illustrated in Figure~\ref{fig:closed-loop}, following DPO training, \method achieves an accuracy exceeding 95\% in the open-loop inference setting (inner loop $M$=1), significantly surpassing both AdaPlanner and \texttt{LLaMA3-8B-Instruct}.
 Furthermore, during an 8-iteration closed-loop inference, \method maintains the highest accuracy of 97\%.
-These findings indicate that \method is capable of generating exceptionally high-quality plans, enabling the GPT model serving as the task executor to interact with the environment and complete tasks successfully without requiring closed-loop refinement.
+These findings indicate that \method is capable of generating exceptionally high-quality plans, enabling the GPT model serving as the executor to interact with the environment and complete tasks successfully without closed-loop refinement.